parasHadesMods/ParasDoorPredictions/docs/TUTORIAL.md

 7. The preview text says the next room has a "Bother".
 This is also an acceptable enemy, so write down your room notes just like in step 4.
 Also note down the enemy that was in this room (Gigantic Vermin).
 8. Enter the next room by pressing Interact, then kill the bothers.
 9. Press "Gift" to display the room preview text.
 10. The room preview text says the next room has a "Bother", and also that the room after is `D_MiniBoss02`.
-We want the miniboss in room 4, so this is great!
-Take notes again as in step 7.
+This is the giant rat miniboss, which is both slow and dangerous, so we will avoid it.
+11. Press the Cast button, note that the RNG uses changes, count "1", and press "Gift" to refresh the preview text.
+12. Repeat step 11 until the preview text has `D_MiniBoss03`.
+This is the giant snakestone room, which is better, so we'll take it.
+Write down your room notes like in step 7.
-11. Enter the next room by pressing interact, then kill the bothers.
+13. Enter the next room by pressing interact, then kill the enemies.
-12. We know the next room is a miniboss, so we don't need to look at the preview.
-Just take notes as in step 7.
+14. Press Gift to show the reward preview.
+It says the enemy will be "Dire Snakestone" (so we know it's not the Tiny Vermin).
+Take notes as in step 7.
-13. Enter the miniboss and kill it!
+15. Enter the miniboss and kill it!
 You have routed your first styx path.

 To test the route:
 1. Open the menu (default: "esc" on keyboard or "start" on controller) and select "Give Up".